teclone/rollup-all/README.md

 - `umd`: Browser bundle compatible with umd loaders,
 - `iife`: Browser bundle

-**NB**: By default, output directory name matches the format name and are placed inside the project's root folder.

 ### Configurations

 It is possible to configure the build process via a config file or via cli options.
 To configure the build via a config file, create a `rollup.config.js` file in the project's root directory